askvader/askvader/README.md

 - *How does Askvader relate to Ansible/Puppet/Salt etc?* Askvader does not include first-class support for these tools, and is best thought of as an alternative to them.
 - *What is the Askvader language based on?* It is based on [Dhall]().
 - *What is the difference between Askvader and Dhall?* None.
 Askvader is a standard-compliant Dhall implementation.
+- *Where does the name come from?* Åskväder is Swedish for *thunderstorm*.

 ---
 ### For devs - core design